Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: The Model

-In Figure (\ref{fig.1}) the right angle of the dark triangle is a special poin that display $ a=b_{r}=-\frac{m_{0}}{3} $ at which $B=0$.
-Therefore in our model we cannot have CP violation at this point.
-In this paper, we focus our interest only on this point, where the neutrino mass matrix reduces to the following special form:
+In the following, we focus our study only at point D (see Figure (\ref{fig.1})) where the generalized FL neutrino mass matrix, $M^{\prime}_{\nu}$ in Eq.\,(\ref{e8}), is reduced to the following specific form:

-the first term in Eq.\,(\ref{e22})is identically zero and $M^{\prime}_{\nu}$ reduces to $-b_{r}\mathbf{D}$.
-Therefore $M^{\prime}_{\nu}$ gets the Democratic form that can be realized by $S_3$ permutation family symmetry\cite{demo1}.
-Here we separately impose the $S_3$ permutation symmetry for the left- and right- handed neutrinos as a flavor symmetry.
-They are shown by $S_{3L}$ and $S_{3R}$, respectively.
-Therefore leads to invariant $M^{\prime}_{\nu}$ under $S_{3L}\times S_{3R}$ symmetry.
+The first term in Eq.\,(\ref{e22}) certainly vanishes and $M_{\nu}$ reduces to $-b_{r}\mathbf{D}$, $\mathbf{D}$ denotes democratic mass matrix.
+Therefore $M_{\nu}$ obtains the democratic form that can be realized by the $S_3$ family of symmetric permutations \cite{demo1}.
+Here we separately impose the $S_3$ permutation symmetry for the left- and right- handed neutrinos as flavor symmetry, which are indicated by $S_{3L}$ and $S_{3R}$, respectively.
+Therefore it leads to $M_{\nu}$ in Eq.\,(\ref{e22}) invariant under $S_{3L}\times S_{3R}$ symmetry.

-$M^{\prime}_{\nu}$ can be diagonalized by the $U_{TBM}$ matrix which yields $m_2=m_0$ and $m_1=m_3=0$.
-Therefore the model is experimentally unfavored.
-The possible way to rescue the model is to obtain the non-vanishing $m_1$ or $m_3$.
-We consider a case to have non-zero $m_1$ by adding the symmetry breaking term based on the FL symmetry in what follows.
+$M_{\nu}$ in Eq.\,(\ref{e22}) can be diagonalized by $U_{TBM}$ that yields $m_2=m_0$ and $m_1=m_3=0$.
+Since such a neutrino mass matrix is experimentally unfavorable, we should rescue $M_{\nu}$ by replacing it with an alternative one (in which $m_1$ or $m_3$ does not vanish) by using a possible procedure.
+With that in mind, let us consider a non-zero $m_1$ case below by adding the symmetry-breaking term based on FL symmetry.

-The combination of the FL symmetry with the $\mu-\tau$ symmetry is a kind of translational family symmetry that is called twisted FL symmetry\cite{TFL}.
-The twisted FL symmetry for the Dirac neutrinos impose on the left-and right-handed neutrinos separately as follows,
+The combination of FL symmetry with $\mu-\tau$ symmetry is a kind of familiar translational symmetry called twisted FL symmetry\cite{TFL}.
+The twisted FL symmetry for Dirac neutrinos is separately imposed on left-handed and right-handed neutrinos as follows: